hyperledger/fabric/docs/source/create_channel/create_channel_config.md

 ### SampleAppChannelEtcdRaft

 The `SampleAppChannelEtcdRaft` profile is provided for customers that prefer to create a channel without a system channel by using the `osnadmin CLI`.
 The major difference is that a consortium definition is no longer required.
-Check out the [Create a channel without a system channel](create_channel_participation.html) tutorial to learn more about how to use this profile.
+Check out the [Create a channel](create_channel_participation.html) tutorial to learn more about how to use this profile.

 ```
 SampleAppChannelEtcdRaft: